ikvm/CScript-IDE/README.md

-CScript IDE - A C# Script IDE and Converter to-JavaScript cross-compiler
+CScript IDE - A C# Script IDE Power by Roslyn
 =======

 # LICENSE